polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 Training snippets can be automatically created as we scrape your website, upload files, or even manually created.
 In addition, Magic has plugins allowing to connect to a Shopify account through its API, or a WordPress account, etc to import training data.
 When we setup a chatbot a lot of the work is actually related to _"washing your training data"_ to further increase the quality of the chatbot.
 By connecting the chatbot to semantic data using an API instead of scraping, the quality of the data typically increases 10x.
 However, sometimes you will have to manually edit your training snippets.
 The process of how to do this is shown below.

 ![Screenshot of editing one training snippet](/assets/images/editing-one-training-snippet.jpeg)

-If you turn on caching on a single training snippet, the snippet will be _"hard cached"_, which implies that if it scores at the top for some query, it will be returned _"as is"_, without being transmitted to OpenAI.
-This can be beneficial for things you want to return exactly as is, without transformation before displaying the result to the end user.

-In general you should be very careful with caching too many snippets, since it might result in inferior quality due to false positives.
-We rarely do this ourselves.

 ### Adding Hyperlambda code to training snippets